 Promoting your Space

-Reach more of your audience by Tweeting out the link to your Space once it starts.
-Tap on the share icon to Share via a Tweet.
-You can also pin your Tweet announcement to your profile for even more visibility.
+Reach more of your audience by posting out the link to your Space once it starts.
+Tap on the share icon to Share via a post.
+You can also pin your post announcement to your profile for even more visibility.

 Scheduling a Space

-Scheduling your Space and Tweeting it out to the community can stir interest and let people know to save the date.
-It also lets others Retweet your Space details through a timeline card.
+Scheduling your Space and posting it out to the community can stir interest and let people know to save the date.
+It also lets others Repost your Space details through a timeline card.
 Make sure your guests show up by scheduling a Space in advance and signing up for reminders.